Taylor of Old Bond Street Oud Shaving Cream Review

 Ingredients

-Check the list below to make sure you are not sensitive to any of these ingredients–if you do have sensitivities.
+Check the list below to ensure you are not sensitive to any of these ingredients if you have allergies or sensitivities.
 The most likely sensitivity would be what is in the parfum!

 Aqua (Water), Stearic Acid, Myristic Acid, Potassium Hydroxide, Coconut Fatty Acid, Glycerin, Parfum (Fragrance), Triethanolamine, Sodium Hydroxide, Phenoxyethanol, Ethylhexylglycerin, (Parfum Contains: Geraniol, Linalool, Benzyl Salicylate, Alpha-Isomethyl Ionone)